 - Bilingual Bonus: Algol is an Arabic word for a kind of monster that can be translated as "ghoul", or possibly "goblin".

-- Consulting Mister Puppet: One of the goblins speaks exclusively through a teddy bear following a Noodle Incident.
-It's an improvement, according to Nessilka.
-The bear proves to be quite useful in the end.
+- Consulting Mister Puppet: One of the goblins speaks exclusively through a teddy bear as a symptom of being a Shell-Shocked Veteran.
+He's still serving in the army since, according to Nessilka, the bear is far more sensible then he ever was.
+Displacing his personality onto a bear proves quite useful in the end.

 - Face Palm: A common reaction both for Nessilka and Sings.